reverentgeek/okta.github.io/_source/_use_cases/events-api-deprecation/index.md

 When you first make an API call and get a cursor-paged list of objects, the end of the list will be the point at which you do not receive another `next` link value with the response.
 This holds true for all but two cases:

 1. [Events API](/docs/api/resources/events): The `next` link always exists, since the [Events API](/docs/api/resources/events) is like a stream of data with a cursor.
 2. [System Log API](/docs/api/resources/system_log): The `next` link will always exist in polling queries in the [System Log API](/docs/api/resources/system_log).
 A polling query is defined as an `ASCENDING` query with an empty or absent `until` parameter.
 Like in the [Events API](/docs/api/resources/events), the polling query is a stream of data.

-Please see [Transferring Data to a Separate System](https://developer.okta.com/docs/api/resources/system_log#transferring-data-to-a-separate-system) and the general information on [Link Header](https://developer.okta.com/docs/api/getting_started/design_principles#link-header)s for additional details.
+Please see [Transferring Data to a Separate System](/docs/api/resources/system_log#transferring-data-to-a-separate-system) and the general information on [Link Header](/docs/api/getting_started/design_principles#link-header)s for additional details.

-## Event Type Mapping
+## Event Type Mappings

-The following table in [Event Type Mappings](event-type-mappings) describes the relationship between the Events API (1,076) and System Log (541) event types.
+The table in [Event Type Mappings](event-type-mappings) describes the complete relationship between the Events API and System Log API event types.
 This relationship is generally many-to-one, but there are a few exceptions.
 Note that there are currently some event types which do not have an Events API equivalent. **Going forward the Events API will not be tracking new event types added to the System Log API.
 For this reason we highly recommend upgrading to the System Log API.**

 # Resources